hasura/learn-graphql/tutorials/backend/hasura-auth-slack/tutorial-site/content/choosing-jwt-mode.md

 ### Unauthenticated Mode {#unauthenticated-mode}

-Sometimes you would like to allow (access to data without a user being logged in)[https://hasura.io/docs/latest/auth/authentication/unauthenticated-access/].
+Sometimes you would like to allow [access to data without a user being logged in](https://hasura.io/docs/latest/auth/authentication/unauthenticated-access/).
 This is useful for public feed which is open to all users.
 Although our Slack app doesn't have this as a use case, it is good to know when this could be used.